Autonomous aircraft: Passengers

 As flight, navigation and communications systems have become more sophisticated, safely carrying passengers has emerged as a practical possibility.
 Autopilot systems are relieving the human pilot of progressively more duties, but the pilot currently remains necessary.

 A number of air taxis are under development and larger autonomous transports are also being planned.
 The personal air vehicle is another class where from one to four passengers are not expected to be able to pilot the aircraft and autonomy is seen as necessary for widespread adoption.

 Control system architecture

 The computing capability of aircraft flight and navigation systems followed the advances of computing technology, beginning with analog controls and evolving into microcontrollers, then system-on-a-chip (SOC) and single-board computers (SBC).

 Sensors

 Position and movement sensors give information about the aircraft state.
-Exteroceptive sensors deal with external information like distance measurements, while exproprioceptive ones correlate internal and external states.
+Exteroceptive sensors deal with external information like distance measurements, while proprioceptive ones correlate internal and external states.

 Non-cooperative sensors are able to detect targets autonomously so they are used for separation assurance and collision avoidance.

 Degrees of freedom (DOF) refers to both the amount and quality of sensors on board: 6 DOF implies 3-axis gyroscopes and accelerometers (a typical inertial measurement unit – IMU), 9 DOF refers to an IMU plus a compass, 10 DOF adds a barometer and 11 DOF usually adds a GPS receiver.